Code of Conduct

 Phone: +45 24 25 57 72 (Text or WhatsApp)

-In case you feel more comfortable to write to a general email address, that the whole organizing team can access, please write an email to firstname.lastname@example.org.
+In case you feel more comfortable writing to a general email address, that the whole organizing team can access, please write an email to email@example.com.

 The Purpose of the Code of Conduct